rajnandale/react_goodjobiv/README.md

 ## 🙌 Contributions Welcome!

 This project is open for contributions!
 If you'd like to enhance the project or adapt it for your own use, feel free to fork it.
 Please note that fair use is allowed, but all rights are reserved by **Raj Nandale**.
+## Challange time *

+we had kept some of existing issue as it is, if u are proficient enough to solve then dont forgot to send us "Pull Request" Challanges 1) Solves issue in About page where Image is loading
+2) Refreshing on About page makes session to stop

 ## 🛡️ Licensing & Usage